Junturi/Embedded_Sysdev_2025/README.md

 ![Screenshot of console, showing the timing of program with debugging prints turned off.](/images/w4p1_timing_no_prints.png)

 Removing the prints improves our performance significantly.
 Now each task takes between 0,6 to 1 ms to run, with the whole sequence taking just 3,7 ms.

+In part two, we add a separat debug-task to handle the printing of debug data.
+Now the UART-message, dispatcher parsed data and timing of tasks is printed only from the debug task.